Disclaimers & Privacy Notice

 With respect to any documents available from social networking websites, neither Somerston nor any of its employees make any warranty, express or implied, including but not limited to the warranties of merchantability and fitness for a particular purpose.
 Further, neither Somerston nor any of its employees assume any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product or process disclosed; nor do they represent that its use would not infringe privately owned rights.

-• you have explicitly consented to the same.
+- You have explicitly consented to the same.

 Retention of your data